thoughtspot/thoughtspot.github.io/_admin/setup/customize-style.md

 permalink: /:collection/:path.html
 ---
 You can customize the look and feel of the ThoughtSpot application for your company.
-Configuring these settings set system-wide defaults for all your users.
+Configuring these settings sets system-wide defaults for all your users.

-You must configure your cluster to enable this functionality.
+Style customization is enabled by default.
+You can configure your cluster to disable this functionality.
 Contact
 <a href="{{ site.baseurl }}/appliance/contact.html">ThoughtSpot Support</a> for information
-about enabling this feature.
+about disabling this feature.

 ## Where to customize styles

-If you have enabled this feature, a user with administrative rights can view and access the customization on the **Admin** page.
+A user with administrative rights can view and access the customization on the **Admin** page.

 ![]({{ site.baseurl }}/images/custom-style.png)